Postcards from a coup d'état:

 It was Vince Young, you'll recall, who pulled the ball down and scored the go-ahead touchdown for Texas against USC with 19 seconds left in the January 2006 Rose Bowl.
 It was also Young whose angular frame filled the screen in Chip Kelly's office one day last week.
 Kelly, the Ducks' first-year offensive coordinator, was interested in seeing how Young repeatedly burned the Trojans with the zone-read option, which is also part of Oregon's package.
 Kelly, 43, replaced Gary Crowton, who last January left Eugene to take the same job at LSU.

 The hiring of Kelly by Oregon head man Mike Bellotti seemed, at the time, a bit of a reach.
 He'd spent the previous eight seasons coordinating the offense at New Hampshire.
-While the Wildcats were a bona fide offensive juggernaut under Kelly, they were still a
+While the Wildcats were a bona fide offensive juggernaut under Kelly, they were still a I-AA juggernaut.
+In his spare time he wandered around the country, dropping in on coaches whose schemes intrigued him, an antique scavenger moving from one garage sale to the next.
+"Everybody was always really receptive," he recalls, "because none of them ever played New Hampshire."

 Yes, his spread attack was feared throughout the Colonial Athletic Association for its creativity and production, but his pedigree gave Ducks fans pause.
 The man who'd spent his days and nights scheming to beat the likes of Hofstra and Rhode Island would sink or swim in the Pac-10.